Eight projects are selected for the fifth edition of this collaboration between IFFR and NFF.

 Marina, the only black teen in her wealthy private school, prepares for her dreamed 15th birthday party.
 Meanwhile, dozens of bodies with bullets holes are found in her tropical hometown.
 She remains unaffected, until she starts hanging out with Pedro, the seamstress’ son, a guy that could be her first love or the next body gunned down.

 - Marionettes (Marionetten, The Netherlands) by Arianne Hinz.
-Producers: Ibrahim Karatay & Reinier Selen (Rinkel Film)
+Producers: Reinier Selen & Ibrahim Karatay (Rinkel Film & Alchemic Film)

-Marionettes is a dark drama about Lola (10), who is desperate to belong to a group of children playing marionettes in a theatre production.
-Once the children start identifying with their characters, they gradually lose their grip on reality.
-When the group plans to murder an innocent woman, Lola has to ask herself how much she is willing to sacrifice in order to belong.
+Marionetten is an elevated psychological horror film about the 11-year-old Lola, who is desperate to belong to a sinister group of children, playing marionettes in a theatre production.
+Once the children start identifying with their characters, they gradually turn into the identical puppets they play.
+When the marionettes plan to murder an innocent woman, Lola has to ask herself how much she is willing to sacrifice in order to belong.

 - The Settlement (Al-Mosta’mara, Egypt/France) by Mohamed Rashad.
 Producer: Hala Lotfy (Hassala Films); Co-producer: Caracteres Productions (FR)